nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 *

 ### Undo most recent command
-You can go back to historical versions of iManager with the use of undo commands.
-Only commands that modify iManager in the same session will be restored.
-Any versions of current session will not be accessible after restarting iManager.
+Undo the most recent command that was successfully executed.
+Only commands that modify iManager in the same session can be undone.
+Command history will be cleared once iManager exits.

 Format: `undo`

+> * `undo` only support add, edit, delete, done, clear and redo.

 ### Redo most recent command
-You can go advance to historical versions of Dowat with the use of redo commands.
-Only commands that modify Dowat in the same session will be restored.
-Any versions of current session will not be accessible after restarting Dowat.
+Redo the most recent undo.
+Only commands that modify iManager in the same session can be redo.
+Command history will be cleared once iManager exits.

 Format: `redo`

+> * `redo` only support add, edit, delete, done, clear and undo.

-### reset data
+### Reset data
-iManager will save data in a file called iManager.txt in the project root folder by dafault or if the file path is not specified.
-You can change the location by specifying the file path as a command argument.
-New file will be automatically created as long as given directory is valid.
+Reset the applcation data. iManager can completely erase the saved data and start with a "clean" state.
+Application data will be save in the default save directory. (under project root folder) Once application data gets resetted, it cannot be restored.

 Format: `reset`